 There are six ethnic groups living in the villages around Sapa.
 They are the Hmong, Zao, Kinh, Tay, Zai, and the Xa Pho, giving Sapa a diversity of culture and lifestyle.
 Sapa Museum is definitely worth a visit when you first arrive in the town if you don’t have a lot of time.
 The museum will give you a deep insight into the history of the area in just about 45 minutes.
 Upstairs is an exhibition space where you learn the differences between ethnic minority people through impressive artifacts while downstairs is a large souvenir shop, selling coffee, honey, and crafted embroidered indigo-dyed hemp products.

 As mentioned in its name, Rattan Bridge is an ancient bridge made from braided rattan.
 Just 10 kilometers from Sapa town, this bridge used to be the only road connecting Sapa to Ta Van village.
-Since a new bridge was built, it has become an attraction which draws visitors coming to challenge their brave.
+Since a new bridge was built, it has become an attraction that draws visitors coming to challenge their brave.
 Crossing Muong Hoa River, the bridge’s steps are made from old wooden pieces.
 Make sure you are a good swimmer before step on it.

 As one of 7 amazing beautiful waterfalls in Vietnam, it’s surely a miss if your Sapa’s checklist doesn’t include the Silver Waterfall.
 12 km from the Sapa center, it takes only 30 minutes to reach.
 Thac Bac (Vietnamese name) is located within the forests of Hoang Lien Son National Park.
 Lying on the height of 1,650ft, the fall looks like a silver river pouring down from the sky, running through the rocky mountains and evergreen forests.